FireSwitch-technology/FireswitchML/README.md

 # FireswitchML
 This is a fruad detection model developed for Fireswitch Technologies.

-It uses Decision forest to make predictions on fraud cases
+It uses Decision forests to make predictions on fraud cases